axeluhl/sailing-analytics/home.md

 # Welcome to the SAP Sailing Wiki

+<span style="color: red; font-size: 120%;">Attention: the wiki is currently under reconstruction, meaning that not all links may be working correctly and as expected.</span>

 This is the <img src="https://www.sapsailing.com/images/sap-logo_grey.png"/> Wiki where useful information regarding this project can be found.

 ### The Pitch